Ket3r/script-server-wiki/Server-configuration.md

 ### --- `url`
 (http)
-A URL where alert notification will be sent to.
+A URL where the alert notification will be sent to.

 _Required_: yes
 _Type_: string